ElijahKotyluk/commercejs-nuxt-demo/README.md

 * Created a simple Vuex store and rendered your data server-side using nuxtServerInit()
 * Listed your products in your Nuxt application

+This guide continues onto (Adding products to a cart with Nuxt.js and Commerce.js) [Adding products to cart](https://github.com/ElijahKotyluk/nuxt-cjs-adding-products).

 ## Built With

 * [Nuxt.js](https://github.com/nuxt/nuxt.js) - The front-end framework used